 What to see and do in Bologna at night

-While the evenings are still warm in Bologna, it was fun to be outdoors and enjoy the lively areas of around the historic district and try some of the local specialties and amazing cuisine that Bologna known for.
+Bologna by night is more dramatic with all the street, markets and cafes coming alive and spilling into the narrow streets.
 It makes sense that everything is open at night-time from the specialty shops and markets, the bars and cafes and including all those delicious gelato stands that seem to be on almost every corner.

 What do you think about dropping into on a wine store like the one above which features locally grown wines from the region.
 While your shopping, you can also pick up some snacks, dessert or chocolates conveniently being sold for those that have a late night craving.

+Bologna at night is lively at the Quadrilatero and the market open to late night shoppers.
 It seems like everyone is out tonight, at least the night when I was walking around the central district.
 In any case, that’s what I love about this city – it is so alive, energetic with every table filled with joyous sounds of the beautiful Italian language being spoken, almost with abandon along with those hand gestures.